The Three Stooges: Television

-A handful of Three Stooges shorts first aired on television in 1949, on the American Broadcasting Company (ABC) network.
-It was not until 1958 that Screen Gems packaged 78 shorts for national syndication; the package was gradually enlarged to encompass the entire library of 190 shorts.
+A handful of Three Stooges shorts first aired on television in 1949, on the ABC network.
+By 1958, Screen Gems packaged 78 shorts for national syndication; the package was gradually enlarged to encompass the entire library of 190 shorts.
 In 1959, KTTV in Los Angeles purchased the Three Stooges films for air, but by the early 1970s, rival station KTLA began airing the Stooges films, keeping them in the schedule until early 1994.
 The Family Channel ran the shorts as part of their Stooge TV block from February 19, 1996, to January 2, 1998.
 In the late 1990s, AMC had held the rights to the Three Stooges shorts, originally airing them under a programming block called "Stooges Playhouse".
-In 1999, it was replaced with a program called N.Y.U.K.
-(New Yuk University of Knuckleheads), which starred actor/comedian Leslie Nielsen.
+In 1999, it was replaced with a program called N.Y.UK (New Yuk University of Knuckleheads), which starred actor/comedian Leslie Nielsen.
 The program would show three random Stooge shorts.
 Nielsen hosts the program as a college instructor, known as the Professor of Stoogelogy, who teaches to the students lectures on the Three Stooges before the Stooges' shorts air.
 The block aired several shorts often grouped by a theme, such as similar schtick used in different films.
 Although the block was discontinued after AMC revamped their format in 2002, the network still ran Stooges shorts occasionally.
 The AMC run ended when Spike TV (now Paramount Network) picked them up in 2004, airing them in their Stooges Slap-Happy Hour every Saturday and Sunday mornings.
-On June 6, 2005, the network began running the Stooges Slap-Happy as a one-hour summer comedy block which ended on September 2, 2005.
+On June 6, 2005, the network began running the Stooges Slap-Happy as a one-hour summer comedy block, which ended on September 2, 2005.
 By 2007, the network had discontinued the block.
-Although Spike did air Stooges shorts for a brief period of time after the block was canceled, as of late April 2008, the Stooges had disappeared from the network's schedule entirely.
+Although Spike did air Stooges shorts for a brief time after the block was canceled, as of late April 2008, the Stooges had disappeared from the network's schedule entirely.
 The Three Stooges returned on December 31, 2009, on AMC, starting with the "Countdown with the Stooges" New Year's Eve marathon.
 AMC planned to put several episodes on their website in 2010.
+As of 2009 AMC still airs The Three Stooges every weekday midnights and mornings.
+Also as of 2022 AMC's other sister channel BBC America also airs The Three Stooges on midnights each weekday.
 The "Stooges" shorts were best known in Chicago as a part of a half-hour, late-afternoon show on WGN-TV hosted by Bob Bell as "Andy Starr" in the 1960s.
-In the 1990s Stooges films were aired as part of The Koz Zone movie segment on Chicago television.
+In the 1990s, Stooges films were aired as part of The Koz Zone movie segment on Chicago television.